WHAT IS A PRE APPROVAL?

 - Every time you go to another bank they do a credit check and it doesn’t take long for it to look like no one wants to give you a mortgage.

 We work on your behalf and can see from your application which bank will be a good ‘fit’ for you.

 Save yourself heaps of time, time better spent looking for a new home (much more interesting).
 We have worked with people who have ended up so frustrated dealing with the bank on their own behalf and who have missed out on property as a result.
 Since we work with the various banks on a daily basis, we know what the banks are looking for and the hooks to look out for.
 We are seeing a number of clients that get quite far through the process to then discover problems with finance

 Can I borrow over 80%?

-Yes – 95% is available again for buying a home for yourself to live it.
-However, if you have good income and no other debts.
-Also borrowing over 80% costs more.
+Yes – 90% is available again for buying investment property but only with a few lenders and there may be fees Most banks are at 80% and some at 70% unless they also hold lending over the owner occupied property in which case they too go to 80% A couple of lenders will go to 85% Also borrowing over 80% costs more.
 That will either be as an upfront fee by the lender (up to 2.5% of the mortgage value) or as a premium added to your mortgage rate.
 With the upfront fee option, it can be added to your mortgage balance so you do not need to “find the cash” to pay it.
-If the lender includes a rate premium, this can range from 0.50% to 1.00% above standard mortgage rates, generally until your level of lending comes back in line with 80% of the ‘then’ value of the property A registered valuation will be compulsory (cost $500+).
-You will also need ongoing mortgage protection or income protection insurance.
-It simply does not make sense to be taking risks at this level of borrowing.
+If the lender includes a rate premium, this can range from 0.50% to 1.00% above standard mortgage rates, generally until your level of lending comes back in line with 80% of the ‘then’ value of the property Contact us to find out more.